nayfin/tft-library/projects/tft-library/README.md

 ## Modules:

 ### DesignModule:
-Imports and exports all `@angular/material` componenst and `@angular/flex-layout` to be used with components for this library.
+Imports and exports all `@angular/material` components and `@angular/flex-layout` to be used with components for this library.
 Can be used to import all components into the app code if desired.

 ### SearchModule:
 A library of customized `angular-instantsearch` components built with `@angular/material` library.